 The answer to this question depends on the power curve of the trainer you're using.
 Some trainers have a more accurate and true-to-road curve than others.

 That said, consistency is the most important variable when training indoors.
 Even if your VirtualPower readings are not 100% representative of your outdoor power, you can still reap the benefits of training with power as long as you use the same trainer and VirtualPower curve for each workout.
 Doing so means your results will be comparable, and you'll be able to track your progress.

 Learn more about VirtualPower and check your trainer's compatibility.

-Email our suport staff at email@example.com if you have any further questions.
+Email our support staff at firstname.lastname@example.org if you have any further questions.